 I know this article is about Craigslist, but more than that, it’s about getting deals on used furniture.
 My area is strong for Craigslist, but other sites that you may want to check out include:

-- FB groups for your area
+- FB groups for your area (search buy sell groups with your area)

 - Salvage or Re-stores (Habitat for Humanity, model home liquidation stores)